mpkrass7/m_pkfire/content/post/2022-07-08-rolling-stone-analysis/index.md

 ![new_cluster](images/cluster_pipeline_1.jpg)

-Now I'll use the first two steps to decompose the dataset into a two dimensional planeThis will let me plot the results in a 2D.
+Now I'll use the first two steps to decompose the dataset into a two dimensional plane.
+This will let me plot the results in a 2D.
 Then, I let the full pipeline run so I can get cluster assignments.

 ```python